ankaAR/bestiario5e/_creatures/choldrith.md

 ***Fey Ancestry.*** The choldrith has advantage on saving throws against being charmed, and magic can't put the choldrith to sleep.

-***Spellcasting.*** The choldrith is a 4th-level spellcaster.
+***Lanzamiento de conjuros.*** The choldrith is a 4th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 12, +4 to hit with spell attacks).
 The choldrith has the following cleric spells prepared:

-* Cantrips (at will): guidance, mending, resistance, thaumaturgy
+* Trucos (a voluntad): guidance, mending, resistance, thaumaturgy

 * 1st level (4 slots): bane, healing word, sanctuary, shield of faith